SDGforskning/sdg-strings/SDG03_query_action_WoS.md

     )
     NEAR/15
       (
-        ("early warning*" OR "risk communication" OR "surveillance" OR "monitoring system$" OR "laboratory reporting" OR "laboratory capacity" OR "laboratory quality" OR "laboratory system$" OR "preparedness" OR "medical preparedness" OR "disaster planning" OR "national health emergency framework" OR "emergency risk assessment$"
+        ("capacity" OR "early warning*" OR "surveillance" OR "monitoring system$" OR "laboratory reporting" OR "laboratory infrastructure" OR "laboratory quality" OR "laboratory system$" OR "preparedness" OR "medical preparedness" OR "disaster planning" OR "national health emergency framework" OR "emergency risk assessment$"
-        OR "capacity" OR "risk reduction"
-        OR "vaccination program*" OR "vaccination framework$" OR "immunization program*" OR "emergency management" OR "emergency response" OR "personnel deployment" OR "security authorities" OR "legislation" OR "policy" OR "policies" OR "financing" OR "international health regulations" OR "national focal point$" OR "national action plan*" )
+        OR "risk reduction" OR "risk management" OR "risk communication" OR "emergency management" OR "emergency response" OR "personnel deployment" OR "security authorities" OR "vaccination program*" OR "vaccination framework$" OR "immuni$ation program*" OR "legislation" OR "policy" OR "policies" OR "financing" OR "international health regulations" OR "national focal point$" OR "national action plan*" )